 Medical practices typically focus on one top priority: providing care to those with health problems.
 Billing, mailing, and collecting payments typically are not strong suits of a medical practice, even though these processes are integral functions of staying in business.
 More and more healthcare systems are opting to outsource their medical billing and collections to increase efficiency, enhance security, and provide more technology-driven solutions to their patients.
 In fact, the medical billing outsourcing market was valued at $6.3 billion in 2015 and is anticipated to reach a value of $16.9 billion by 2024.

 Patients owe more for their healthcare bills

 Patients are becoming increasingly responsible for higher portions of their medical bills – which not only makes it more difficult to pay, but also adds additional stress to the patient’s healthcare experience.
-As of early 2018, patients are responsible for 30% of their medical bills – a number that is project to continually rise in coming years.
+As of early 2018, patients are responsible for 30% of their medical bills – a number that is projected to continually rise in the coming years.
 With patients holding such a high financial responsibility, appealing to their wants and needs regarding payment simplicity is the easiest way to encourage timely and complete payments.

 Patients find their medical bills confusing

 Financial communication between practice and patient typically leaves the patient confused about their owed balance.
 In a recent survey, a staggering 70% of patients reported confusion regarding their medical bills.
 The same survey also reports 65% of patients would switch to a healthcare provider who made the payment experience easier.
 Patients who feel confused or uncertain about their balance typically wait extended periods of time to make a payment, adding to a practice’s revenue cycle struggles.